Becksteinlab/AdKGromacsTutorial/docs/posres.rst

 (If this is too slow on your workstation, submit to saguaro using 8 cores.)

 ..
-Note:: Here the runtime of 10 ps is too short for real production
+Attention:: Here the runtime of 10 ps is too short for real production
-          use; typically 1 - 5 ns are used.
+               use; typically 1–5 ns are used.

 .. rubric:: Generated a centered trajectory in the primary unitcell